 GaDOE maintains, regularly reviews, and updates a comprehensive scoring rubric that is utilized by the readers to score each application and assess how each strand meets the criteria and expectations of the RFP.
 The scoring rubric includes criteria used to determine the likelihood that the proposed community learning center will help participating students meet the challenging State academic standards and any local academic standards.
 Using the scoring rubric, the proposed program is evaluated based on evidence that the proposed program is appropriate for the target population and community and provides strong demonstration of the proposed program's ability to improve student achievement and alignment with the state academic standards.
 The scoring rubric also closely resembles many of the best practices included in the Georgia Afterschool & Youth Development Quality Standards.
-The Georgia Afterschool & Youth Development Quality Standards (ASYD) work to ensure that programs provide high quality environments and experiences that will benefit youth academically, emotionally and socially.
-Georgia's ASYD Quality Standards are informed by research and developed to ensure that each standard and the supporting indicators are evidence-based, reflect current best practice, and correlate with positive outcomes for youth.
+The Georgia Afterschool & Youth Development Quality Standards are informed by research and developed to ensure that each standard and the supporting indicators are evidence-based, reflect current best practice, and correlate with positive outcomes for youth.